allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 #### Jensen-Shannon Divergence Loss (JSD)

-The authors of **Jensen-Shannon Divergence Loss** [[6]][GJSD] take a yet different approach to loss construction, which is inspired by an empirical comparison between Cross-Entropy (CE) and Mean Absolute Error (MAE) loss.
+The authors of **Jensen-Shannon Divergence Loss** [[6]][GJSD] take a yet another approach to loss construction, which is inspired by an empirical comparison between Cross-Entropy (CE) and Mean Absolute Error (MAE) loss.
 CE is known for its fast convergence and brilliant training dynamics, while MAE provides spectacular robustness at the price of slow convergence.

-Englesson et al. came up with an idea to use Jensen-Shannon Divergence, which is a proven generalisation of CE and MAE loss ([**Figure 5**](#figure5)).
+Englesson et al. came up with the idea to use Jensen-Shannon Divergence, which is a proven generalisation of CE and MAE loss ([**Figure 5**](#figure5)).
 JSD uses Kullback-Leibler Divergence $\text{D}_{\text{KL}}$ between the target labels $\pmb{y}$ and predictions of the model $f(\pmb{x})$ vs. their averaged distribution $\pmb{m}$.
 Summing up, one can think of JSD as a CE with a robustness boost, or MAE with improved convergence.